 Also, check out – Emotionally Healthy Children Have Parents Who Do These 7 Things

-5 questions that help your child feel like they can confide in you
+5 questions to ask your child daily that help them feel like they can confide in you

 By addressing the “feelings” and “emotions” with that question, you are communicating to them that they do have feelings and emotions, and it’s perfectly okay to feel them, voice them, and share them with you.
-It’s showing them empathy.
 You’re expressing to them that you care to know about their emotions, and in return, they feel safe to share them.

 Don’t assume something is wrong by saying, “What’s wrong?”
 But instead, allow them to share their heart.
-Tell them you are always there for them and create a non-judgemental space where they can share ANYTHING with you, without punishing them for it.
+Tell them you are always there for them and create a non-judgmental space where they can share ANYTHING with you without punishing them for it.

 Sometimes I make the mistake of trying to fix a bad situation for my son right after he tells me what happened, thinking the reason he told me was because he wanted my advice.
 Give your advice so they are pointed to hope, but make sure it’s the right timing and reasoning.

 You could say, “Oh man, I’m so sorry you’re going through that.
 I am here for you.
 I love you.
 Would you like to know what I would do in this situation?”

 And if they don’t want that, then leave it.
-Them knowing that you are there for them is sometimes enough to be able to navigate through that difficult circumstance.
+But, them knowing that you are there for them is sometimes enough to be able to navigate through that difficult circumstance.

 Check out my life journals for kids – an interactive and creative way for your child to learn how to better navigate their emotions.

 Even if it’s 15 minutes of intentional time doing something they love, it will mean the world to them.
-If you can’t do 15 minutes of intentional time with your child daily, then I would suggest you move things around and find the time.
+If you can’t do 15 minutes of intentional time with your child daily, I suggest you move things around and find the time.

 I don’t say that in a judgemental way, but mentally caring for your child will always require time spent with them.
 It’s just that simple.